iterative/dvc.org/content/docs/studio/user-guide/projects/run-experiments.md

 1. **Input data files**: You can change datasets that are used for model training.
 The list of files that you can change will depend on your ML project.
-For instance, in the `example-get-started` project, you can change the `data.xml` file.
-Iterative Studio identifies all the files used in your project, which means that if you select the
-   `Show all input parameters (including hidden)` option, then you can also change the hidden files such as the `model.pkl` model file and the `scores.json` metrics file.
+For instance, in the `example-get-started` ML project, you can change the `data.xml` file.
+Iterative Studio identifies all the files used in your ML project, which means that if you select the `Show all input parameters (including hidden)` option, then you can also change the hidden files such as the `model.pkl` model file and the `scores.json` metrics file.
 You can also choose not to change any input data files if you only wish to change the values of one or more hyperparameters.
-2. **Hyperparameters**: Iterative Studio lists all the hyperparameters of your project and you can change their values as per the new experiment that you want to run.
-For instance, in the `example-get-started` project, you can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you only wish to change one or more input data files.
+2. **Hyperparameters**: Iterative Studio lists all the hyperparameters of your ML project and you can change their values as per the new experiment that you want to run.
+For instance, in the `example-get-started` ML project, you can change `max_features` (the maximum number of features that the model uses), `ngrams`, etc. You can also choose not to change any hyperparameters if you only wish to change one or more input data files.